nmfs-test-migrate/.github/profile/README.md

 ## Repos on here now

-* nmfs-test-migrate a Jekyll based page with lots of dependencies
+* nmfs-test-migrate.github.io a Jekyll based page with lots of dependencies
 * rCAX GitHub action builds a pkgdown page
 * VRData nothing that special but I made it private so we can test private GitHub pages which is a new thing with Enterprise.